eneko/eneko.github.io/_posts/2020-12-06-getting-started-with-async-await-in-swift.md

 The idea behind this is that synchronous code (e.g. main thread of an application) will need to define asynchronous entry points, something covered in the [Structured Currency](https://github.com/DougGregor/swift-evolution/blob/structured-concurrency/proposals/nnnn-structured-concurrency.md) proposal.

 I was bummed for a little bit, because I really wanted to test this code out.
 I played a bit with `DispatchQueue` and `Task`, but decided to reach out for help.
-Thanks to [Doug Gregor quick response on Twitter](https://twitter.com/dgregor79/status/1335671565497733120), I was able to borrow his test extensions to make this code callable.
+Thanks to [Doug Gregor's quick response on Twitter](https://twitter.com/dgregor79/status/1335671565497733120), I was able to borrow his test extensions and move past this point.

 ```swift
 extension DispatchQueue {